-Operating system version Workspace app version App name Client ID Session launch method Compiler version Hardware platform
+Operating system Workspace app App name Client ID version version

+Session launch method Compiler version Hardware platform

 App indicator icon

 The app indicator starts when you launch Citrix Workspace app.
 It is an icon that is present in the notification area.
 With the introduction of the app indicator, the Citrix Workspace app for Linux logon performance is improved.